Getting to Know Your Neighborhood: Beacon Hill

 The Massachusetts State House sits at the top of Beacon Hill, on land that was once John Hancock’s cow pasture.
 The main wing, designed by architect Charles Bulfinch and completed in 1798, is topped by a dome gilded in 23-karat gold and adorned with a wooden pine cone, recalling the influential role that the timber industry played in 18th-century Massachusetts.
 The dome was originally made of wood shingles, but was subsequently gilded in copper by Paul Revere; the gold was added later to help prevent leaks.
 During World War II, the dome was painted a dark color so it wouldn’t reflect light during blackouts.
 The building is home to the state legislature and the Massachusetts governor’s office.
 Free 45-minute tours are offered weekdays from 10 am to 3:30 pm.
+Virtual tours are also available.
 In the House of Representatives chambers, visitors can see a large wooden codfish called the Sacred Cod—a testament to the crucial role the fishing industry has played in the Massachusetts economy.
 To book a tour, call 617-727-3676.

 84 Beacon St.